bonellia/hbcs/README.md

+Please view `NOTES.md` file for more casual information regarding the assignment.
 ## Purpose ##
 This program has been written as the solution of an assignment for an online retailer firm.
 The main objective is to demonstrate various programming skills, so it is obviously not recommended for production use.